You may want to view this video first, explaining the basics. Then learn more details below.

 How do I fill out the Complaint form?

 Fill out the form as completely as you can.
 You are the Plaintiff and the person who abused you is the Defendant.
 If you are bringing the complaint for your child, list yourself as Plaintiff "on behalf of" your child.
-If both of you have been abused, state that you are complaining on behalf of yourself and your child.
+If both of you have been abused, say that you are complaining on behalf of yourself and your child.

-What if the defendant has dangerous weapons?
+What if the defendant has firearms (guns) or dangerous weapons?

 "Dangerous weapons" can be more than just guns.
 Here are some other examples of dangerous weapons: